PiggyBottle/muse-bot/README.rst

 Installing Muse
 ===============

-To install muse-bot, you need to clone this repo.
+To install ``muse-bot``, you need to clone this repo.
 For your convenience, the command is

 ::

     git clone https://github.com/SoraSkyy/muse-bot

 Configuration:
 --------------

-In the file `setup.cfg`, the channels the bot enters (+ optional passwords), the name of the bot (again, + optional passwords), email address + password, and the nickname of the bot's "master" are configured.
+In the file ``setup.cfg``, the channels the bot enters (+ optional passwords), the name of the bot (again, + optional passwords), email address + password, and the nickname of the bot's "master" are configured.

 Running Muse
 ============

-Currently, the bot is run through the command `sudo python3 bot.py`.
+Currently, the bot is run through the command ``sudo python3 bot.py``.

 .. _Oauth2: https://github.com/joestump/python-oauth2